jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d8a4cfbe6b6180ed9a1ca03
+id: 5d8a4cfbe6b6180ed9a1ca04
-title: Part 38
+title: Part 39
 challengeType: 0
-dashedName: part-38
+dashedName: part-39
 ---

 # --description--

-Add another `style` function to set the `text-anchor` to `end`.
-This will change the spot that each text element rotates around to the `end` of the element so they will align better.
+Add two more `style` functions; one to set the `cursor` to `pointer`, and another to set the `font` to `10px verdana`.

+You will add some hover effects later, so the pointer will make for a better experience.

 # --hints--